Frequently asked questions

 Can I roll my interstate service into my QLeave account?

 No, your interstate service can't be rolled into your QLeave registration.
 However, all building and construction industry portable long service leave schemes in Australia have entered into a national reciprocal agreement, meaning service you record interstate may be recognised and included when calculating your eligibility for a long service leave claim.

 I’ve been working interstate, why did you cancel my membership?

 You need to advise QLeave of service with an interstate scheme.
-If we don't hear from you, and you haven't recorded any service in Queensland for four consecutive years, we'll try to contact you to let you know we intend to revoke your membership.
-If we still don't hear from you for 120 days, we'll cancel your QLeave membership.
+If we don't hear from you, and you haven't recorded any service in Queensland for four consecutive years, we'll try to contact you to let you know we intend to cancel your registration.
+If we still don't hear from you, we'll cancel your QLeave membership.

 About your claim